Localization of triangulated categories with respect to extension-closed subcategories: Triangulated localizations

 \section{Triangulated localizations}

 Let $\C$ be a triangulated category and $\N$ a full subcategory of $\C$ which is closed under direct summands, isomorphisms and extensions.
-In this section, we will prove that the resulting extriangulated category $\widetilde{\C}_\N$ corresponds to a triangulated category if and only if the given subcategory $\N$ is thick.
-In this case, the localization $(Q,\mu):(\C,\mathbb{E}_\N,\mathfrak{s}_\N)\to (\widetilde{\C},\widetilde{\mathbb{E}}_\N,\widetilde{\mathfrak{s}}_\N)$ is the usual Verdier quotient.
-Moreover, we provide a precise connection between our localization, the Verdier quotient and the biresolving quotient in Example~\ref{ex_list}(3).
+In this section, we will prove that the resulting extriangulated category $\widetilde{\C}_\N$ corresponds to a triangulated category if and only if the given subcategory $\N$ is thick in the triangulated category $\C$.
+In this case, the localization $(Q,\mu)\colon (\C,\mathbb{E}_\N,\mathfrak{s}_\N)\to (\widetilde{\C},\widetilde{\mathbb{E}}_\N,\widetilde{\mathfrak{s}}_\N)$ is the usual Verdier quotient.
+Actually, we provide a more precise connection between our localization, the Verdier quotient and the biresolving quotient in Example~\ref{ex_list}(3).

 Before stating the assertion, we recall the following basic fact on the Verdier quotient.